Royal Westminster Militia: French Revolutionary and Napoleonic Wars

 Middlesex was one of the 'black spots' for militia recruitment.
 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, to be incorporated in the Militia in emergency and to keep up the numbers.
 Middlesex's 's quota was fixed at 5820 men, the suburban subdivisions of Westminster, Holborn and Finsbury providing 4987.
 But in 1799 the Westminster Regiment was 745 men short of it establishment.

 The war ended with the Treaty of Amiens in March 1802 and all the militia were stood down.
 However, the Peace of Amiens was shortlived and the regiments, whose training commitment had been increased from 21 to 28 days a year, were called out again in 1803.
 In 1804 the Middlesex Militia were awarded the prefix 'Royal', the regiment becoming the Royal Westminster, or 3rd Middlesex Militia on 23 April.

+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the Westminsters, with 883 men in 10 companies under Lt-Col William Allen, were stationed at Norman Cross Barracks as part of a brigade under Brigadier-General Nicholas Nepean.

 Legislation passed in 1798 and 1811 permitted English militia regiments to serve in Ireland for two years, During the French wars, the Westminster Militia served in England, Ireland, Scotland and Jersey.